-A faculty member who separates from employment with fewer than 10 years of service or who was hired after May 6, 2011 is not paid for any unused sick leave.
+A faculty member who separates from employment with fewer than 10 years of service or who was hired after May 6, 2011, is not paid for any unused sick leave.

-A faculty member hired before May 6, 2011 who separates from employment, and who has completed 10 or more years of University and/or state service, is compensated at his or her current regular hourly rate of pay for one-eighth of all unused sick leave accrued prior to Oct.
+A faculty member hired on or before May 6, 2011, with continuous employment, who separates from the University, is compensated at their current regular hourly rate of pay for one-eighth of all unused sick leave accrued before Oct.
 1, 1973, plus one-fourth of all unused sick leave accrued on or after Oct.
 1, 1973, provided that one-fourth of the unused sick leave since 1973 does not exceed 480 hours.
 Leave payouts are not made to faculty members who have been found guilty or have admitted to being guilty of committing, aiding, or abetting any embezzlement, theft, or bribery in connection with state government, or have been found guilty by a court of competent jurisdiction of having violated any State law against or prohibiting strikes by public faculty members, or have been dismissed for cause pursuant to the provisions of Section 110.122, Florida Statutes.

 Upon layoff, a faculty member may request in writing that unused sick leave be retained pending re-employment.
-For faculty members who are re-employed by the University within 12 calendar months following layoff, all unused sick leave is restored to the faculty member, provided he or she requests such action in writing and repays the full amount of any lump sum leave payments received at the time of layoff.
+For faculty members who are re-employed by the University within 12 calendar months following a layoff, all unused sick leave is restored to the faculty member, provided they request such action in writing and repay the full amount of any lump sum leave payments received at the time of layoff.

-All payments for unused sick leave are made in lump sum and are not used in determining the average final compensation of a faculty member in any state-administered retirement system.
+All payments for unused sick leave are made in a lump sum and are not used in determining the average final compensation of a faculty member in any state-administered retirement system.

-Upon the death of a faculty member who would be eligible for a sick leave payout, sick leave is paid out to his or her beneficiary.
+Upon the death of a faculty member who would be eligible for a sick leave payout, sick leave is paid out to their beneficiary.